OXID-eSales/testing_library/README.rst

 +------------------+-----------+---------+

 | ✔   - Works fully with shop and module tests
-| ✔/✘ - Module tests works, but shop tests does not
+| ✔/✘ - Module tests work, but shop tests do not
 | ✘   - Does not work

 .. [*] when shop package is used and additional modules are included in to shop, one of the shop tests fails (Unit_Admin_ModuleListTest::testRender).